cloudera/hue/docs/docs-site/content/administrator/installation/dependencies/_index.md

 Tip: You can also wget the proper cx_Oracle file yourself: https://pypi.python.org/pypi/cx_Oracle/.

+Tip: Going to where is the Oracle client, e.g. /usr/local/share/oracle then creating a symlink similar to below could even trick the cx_Oracle-5.2.1 module to work with 12.2 without doing the pip upgrade:

+    ln -s libclntsh.so.12.2 libclntsh.so.11.1

 There is more details on this [Apply Temporary Workaround for Oracle 12 Client](https://docs.cloudera.com/documentation/enterprise/latest/topics/hue_dbs_oracle_pkg.html#concept_qx3_hfw_4z).

 ### Supported Browsers